The 12 Steps to Living Confidently: Legacy and Estate Planning

 You work hard for your money.
 And you protect it.
 Year after year, you build net worth as your cash and other assets (house, real estate, investments) grow.
 Now, imagine that you never protected your money — that you left your paychecks on the bus or your front steps for anyone to take.
 Where would you be now?

 Without a basic estate plan, you’re taking the same risk with your wealth.
 If you don’t have the right documents to protect and transfer your assets, decisions will be made based on the law, not your wishes.
 And the value of your estate could plummet due to estate settlement costs and taxes.

 Working Americans are seriously stressed out.
 One reason is the disconnect between financial priorities and behaviors.
 You want to protect your loved ones, yet maybe you’ve put estate planning on the back burner.
 Instead, follow the lead of Confident Planners, the least stressed Americans.
 They use estate planning to take control of the unknown and safeguard their family’s future.
 You can do the same!

 Fair enough.
 Estate planning sounds complex.
 One way to start is to focus on the top three tools everyone needs:

 - Last will and testament: Simply put, a will is what you want done with your stuff when you die.
 It specifies who gets the house, the investments, your bobblehead collection, and everything else you hold dear.
-Die without a will, and the state steps in to make those decisions.
-A DIY will is possible (and probably better than nothing) but it always helps to consult an expert.
+Die without a will, and the state can step in to make those decisions.
+A DIY will is possible (and probably better than nothing) but it always helps to consult a specialist.